michelepagot/wezterm/docs/config/lua/config/show_update_window.md

 # `show_update_window`

-When Wezterm checks for an update and detects a new version, this option controls whether a window is shown with information about the new available version and links to download/install it.
+When wezterm checks for an update and detects a new version, this option controls whether a window is shown with information about the new available version and links to download/install it.